 John Jacob is the museum’s McEvoy Family Curator for Photography at the Smithsonian American Art Museum; he joined the curatorial staff in July 2015.
 His responsibilities include research, exhibitions and acquisitions related to the museum’s collection.
 His research interests include American vernacular photography, social history and women photographers.

 Jacob was curator of “Harlem Heroes: Photographs by Carl Van Vechten” (2016) and the coordinating curator for “American Visionary: John F. Kennedy’s Life and Times” (2017).
-He currently is organizing the exhibitions “Diane Arbus: A box of ten photographs” and “Trevor Paglen: Sites Unseen,” both scheduled to open in 2018.
+In 2018 he organized the exhibitions “Diane Arbus: A box of ten photographs” and “Trevor Paglen: Sites Unseen.”

 Previously, Jacob was vice president and director of the Inge Morath Foundation.
 He also was program director at the Magnum Foundation for its Legacy Program that manages materials related to the history of Magnum Photos.
 Recent exhibitions include the internationally touring “Man Ray: Unconcerned But Not Indifferent” (2007; co-curator with Noriko Fuku), “Inge Morath: First Color” (2009) and “Erich Hartmann: New York Stories, 1946–1957” (2012).